Project-HAMi/HAMi/README.md

 ## Issues and Contributing

 * You can report a bug, a doubt or modify by [filing a new issue](https://github.com/4paradigm/k8s-vgpu-scheduler/issues/new)
-* If you want to know more or have ideas, you can participate in [Discussions](https://github.com/4paradigm/k8s-device-plugin/discussions) and [slack](https://join.slack.com/t/k8s-device-plugin/shared_invite/zt-oi9zkr5c-LsMzNmNs7UYg6usc0OiWKw) exchanges
+* If you want to know more or have ideas, you can participate in the [Discussions](https://github.com/4paradigm/k8s-device-plugin/discussions) and the [slack](https://join.slack.com/t/k8s-device-plugin/shared_invite/zt-oi9zkr5c-LsMzNmNs7UYg6usc0OiWKw) exchanges